Utkarsh621/Selenium-Automation-Testing/README.md

 # Environmental Variables

-To run this project, you need download Chrome web Driver and set the path.
+To run this project, you need download Firefox web Driver and set the path.

 https://github.com/mozilla/geckodriver/releases